 A wide variety of subjects are available at a number of levels, from Latin, to drama, politics to computer science, meaning children can thrive in whatever field they display a passion or aptitude for.

 Additionally, being able to achieve qualifications from a variety of examination boards, including Scottish Qualifications Authority exams, GCSEs, A-levels and the International Baccalaureate, is an egalitarian means of encouraging pupils towards success: it allows greater scope for them to turn their interests into qualifications.

 Reality: 49 per cent of all independent school attendees are girls.

 And while you can certainly play rugby at independent schools if you want to, it is by no means mandatory or the only extra-curricular activity available.
-There are myriad sports and activities on offer, including some that you’d struggle to find the opportunity for elsewhere.
-At Gordounston, for example, pupils spend time crewing the school yacht, while Strathallan has a clay pigeon shooting academy and Kilgraston has an on-site equestrian centre.
+There are a myriad of sports and activities on offer, from handball to mountain-biking, golf to skiing and some that you’d struggle to find elsewhere.

 Parents are often surprised to learn many independent schools have very strong football teams.

 Past-times are not limited to sports, either.
 Many creative activities are available, from orchestras, drama clubs, musical theatre, to all manner of societies.